Crimes of the Heart: Summary

 In Act One, Lenny and Chick walk into the scene talking about the news that is in the paper.
 They start talking about what is happening with the sisters.
 Chick mentions that Doc is crippled with a limp due to Meg's actions and does not want her to come home.
 Chick then gives Lenny a birthday present; a box of chocolates.
 Doc enters with a bag of pecans for Lenny, and Chick leaves.
 Doc gave her the pecans because it is her birthday and her horse has died.
 Doc leaves shortly after to go pick up his son from the dentist.
 Meg then arrives home and hears the news about what Babe has done; she has shot her husband.
 Meg tells Lenny about her failed singing career.
 They then talk about Doc and his family.
 Babe then arrives and excited to see her sister, but promptly leaves after being scolded by Chick.
 The scene continues with more exposition about the case and what is happening with the sisters.

 In Act Two, Babe's lawyer is going over her case with her as she tells him what happened.
 They receive a phone call telling Barnette that there is new evidence he needs to pick up at the hospital.
 He leaves to go pick up the evidence.
 Lenny arrives home and tells Babe that she is frustrated with Meg because she lied to their grandfather about her success.
 Meg arrives home with alcohol and a newspaper for Babe.
 Meg apologizes for lying to her grandfather and it starts an argument.
 This leads Meg to make Lenny cry, and Babe follows her to comfort her.
 Doc arrives and shares a drink with Meg.
 Meg and Doc reconnect about the hurricane and why they separated due to Meg leaving town.
 Meg explains that she went to the psych ward and her life had gone downhill.
-After a pause, Doc offers to go for a ride and look at the moon.
-They leave to go do so.
+After a pause, Doc offers to go for a ride and look at the Moon, and they leave.
 Babe comes to look for her sister but finds her lawyer, Barnette with photos of her and her lover, Willie Jay.
 She starts to panic, but Lenny comes downstairs to tell them that Old Granddaddy had another stroke.